 Tax Credits: Claims finishing

 Once the tax year ends, the claim for the year just ended can be finalised.
 The process that does this is often called ‘renewals’.
-The function of renewals is two-fold – to finalise the claim for the year just ended and to make a claim for the new tax year.
+The function of renewals is two-fold – to finalise the claim for the year just ended and to make a claim for the new tax year (if appropriate).

 Section 17 notices